 In the representation of Eq. (\ref{eq:11}), two parallel neighboring spins contribute an energy of $-J$, while anti-parallel spins contribute zero, so that the energy gap is $J$.
 We, therefore, introduce the parameter

-which, for real $z=\beta$, represents the Boltzmann weight associated with the ordered pair (bond), while for purely imaginary $z=it$, describes unitary time evolution under the Ising interaction.
+which, for real $z=\beta$, represents the relative Boltzmann weight associated with the ordered pair, while for purely imaginary $z=it$, it describes the dynamical phase under unitary time evolution.
 Hereafter, all quantities will be expressed in terms of $y$ in Eq. (\ref{eq:boltzmann_y}), unless stated otherwise.
 In the complex-$y$ plane, Fig. \ref{fig:basins}, the thermal partition function is realized along the positive real axis ($y > 0$), while quantum real-time evolution corresponds to the unit circle $|y| = 1$.